ArchBee Reviews& Product Details

-Working remote implies a specialized tool build for documentation covering the whole team.
-Even though many companies use Google Docs in this manner, yet it is no surprise that it has its limitations.
+Working remotely implies a specialized tool built for documentation covering the whole team.
+Even though many companies use Google Docs in this manner, it is no surprise that it has its limitations.

 Moreover, ArchBee is a tool that will help document everything for your team, future colleagues, and clients.
-This ArchBee review will analyze its features, integrations, pricing plans, and some of its alternatives.
+This ArchBee review will analyze its features, integrations, pricing plans, and alternatives.

-Therefore, let’s move forward and discover what is ArchBee.
+Therefore, let’s move forward and discover what ArchBee is.

 Getting started with ArchBee.io

 Creating a free account is a breeze.
 Firstly, you have to hit the “Sign Up – it’s free” button, fill in a few details, and that’s it.
 Secondly, you can start using it.
 Finally, in the sign-up process, you can easily invite team members.

 Archbee is one of the most complete documentation tools in the market.
 Next, you will see an overview of its features.

 - Markdown shortcuts